-In the Department of Correction or the Board of Pardons and Paroles, this class is accountable for supervising a specialized unit or district office and/or community services programs.
+In the Department of Correction and the Board of Pardons and Paroles this class is accountable for supervising a specialized unit or district office and/or community services programs.

-Receives general direction from the Deputy Director of Parole and Community Services, Executive Director Board of Pardons and Paroles or an employee of higher grade.
+Receives general direction from the Deputy Director of Parole and Community Services or Pardons and Parole, Executive Director Board of Pardons and Paroles, or an employee of higher grade.

 Supervises Parole Officers and other staff as assigned.

 EXAMPLES OF DUTIES

 Schedules, assigns, oversees and reviews the work of staff according to policies and procedures;

 Provides staff training and assistance;

 Determines priorities and plans unit work;

 Maintains contact with individuals both within and outside of unit who might impact on program activities;

 Develops or assists in development of related policy;